SEO helps your business grow revenue 🤑

 Since the pandemic, most businesses have depended on a more robust customer care strategy to find their happily ever after.
 Brands will be persistent in meeting customers where they are.
 Socials are a core pipeline for customer care, and social marketers will be highly successful.
 Those who understand this intuitively and know the customers deeply will be successful.

-On average, more than 1.3 million new users joined social media every day during 2020, equating to roughly 15½ new users every single second.
+On average, more than 1.3 million new users joined social media every day during 2020, equating to roughly 15½ new users every second.
 As the internet and online platforms grow, businesses have the means to reach a larger audience.
-Major social media platforms give your business unique access to reach your target audience moreover others who may be interested in your services but are unaware that they exist.
-Continuing to grow well into the future.
+Major social media platforms give your unique business access to reach your target audience moreover others who may be interested in your services but are unaware that they exist—continuing to grow well into the future.

 There’s more to social commerce than having a “buy now” button in your posts.
 Social media has become a top digital trend for online brand analysis, second only to search engines, and widely used for every stage of the purchase journey.
 That’s why businesses are reimagining how their commerce experience looks.
 To win in 2022, you must create a considerate path that guides and expands far beyond the point of purchase.

 In the wake of more than a year of being locked in our homes and numerous lockdowns, the way we function in everyday life has undergone a monumental change.
 The pandemic has driven the transition of our relationship with the digital world.
 But more than simply leading us to spend more of our lives online – both for work and for relaxation– it’s emphasized the impact of digital inequality.

 More than a simple lack of devices, it’s signifying global wealth inequality and the systemic issues that will be exacerbated as we move into an ever more digitized world.
 So in 2022, brands should look to lessen the digital divide where it makes sense for them to do so.